Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Discussion and results

-Figure 1 displays the Hawking temperature as a function of the horizon.
+Fig. (\ref{m1}) displays the Hawking temperature as a function of the horizon.
 We keep the free parameters constant for each plot.
 In each subfigure, we can observe some zero points for different free parameters.
-These zero points correspond to the divergence points of the JTC, as we can easily see in figure 1.
+These zero points correspond to the divergence points of the JTC, as we can easily see in Fig. (\ref{m1}).
 According to the radius of the horizon and the values of free parameters of a black hole, for small values for the radius of the event horizon, our structural behavior is completely distinct, and for larger radii, the figures almost converge.
+The differences between our research and the referenced study are discernible.
+For instance, while our work presents findings in a specific context, the \cite{38} may approach the subject from a different angle.
+By carefully referencing the other study, we not only acknowledge its contributions but also reinforce the originality and integrity of our research

-We have plotted the isenthalpic curves and the inversion curve of the AMPYM black hole for various values of the free parameter in each plot of Figure 2.
-In every subfigure, two isenthalpic curves with different values of M, along with the corresponding inversion curve that occurs at the highest point of the isenthalpic curves.
+We have plotted the isenthalpic curves and the inversion curve of the AEMPYM black hole for various values of the free parameter in each plot of Fig. (\ref{m2}).
+In every subfigure, two isenthalpic curves with different values of $M$, along with the corresponding inversion curve occur at the highest point of the isenthalpic curves.
 We denote the inversion temperature and pressure of each isenthalpic curve as $T_i$ and $P_i$, respectively.
 The isenthalpic curves are divided into two regions by the inversion curve: for $P < P_i$, the isenthalpic curve has a positive slope, indicating that the black hole undergoes cooling during the expansion process.
 However, for $P > P_i$, the isenthalpic curve has a negative slope, implying that the black hole experiences heating during the expansion process.
-This behavior is consistent for different values of the free parameter in Figures (2a-2b).
+This behavior is consistent for different values of the free parameter in Figs. ((\ref{2a})-(\ref{2b})).